thomaslantern/nes-hello-world/README.md

 Assuming you've successfully followed the steps to compile above, you should now have an .nes file, "helloworld.nes".
 This file can be run in any NES (Nintendo Entertainment System) emulator.
 I tend to use Nestopia, but other NES developers really seem to enjoy FCEUX, so use whichever emulator you like to run it!

 <h1>How to Use (and Learn From) "helloworld.asm"</h1>
 There is a lot to take in here, for what should be a simple program!
-"Hello, World!" in Python is 1 line of code.
+"Hello, World!" in Python it's 1 line of code.
 In C++, it's 4 or 5.
 In ASM 6502 (NES Aassembly Code)?
-Well... it's about 90 or so.
+Well... including spaces and comments we're clocking in at around 250 lines of code.
+Yikes!
+But fear not!
+While there is much to learn, we will take it step by step, and you'll see it's not so bad.